 What to do with Kindle highlights and notes?

-After downloading your notes and highlights from the device you can go to clippingsconverter.com and convert your notes into Excel or Word format, PDF and even post them to Evernote.
+After downloading your notes and highlights from the device you and convert your notes into Excel or Word format and format them.

-Now you can easily print or edit your notes for further study or exercises.
+Then you can print or edit your notes for further study or exercises.
 Using words from your list, start building your own sentences in the target language, write them down for memorization practice, run them through a thesaurus, have fun!

 Another approach could be to create vocabulary lists from your notes, transfer them into Quizlet and then use the Kindle Flashcard Creator to create a special document format for studying new words back in the Kindle.